ScilifelabDataCentre/swedgene/hugo/content/species/parnassius_mnemosyne/_index.md

 If you use the data presented in the genome portal from this species in your research, please cite the original publication(s):

-- Höglund, J., Dias, G., Olsen, R. A., Soares, A., Bunikis, I., Talla, V., & Backström, N. (2024).
+- <p> Höglund, J., Dias, G., Olsen, R. A., Soares, A., Bunikis, I., Talla, V., & Backström, N. (2024).
 A Chromosome-Level Genome Assembly and Annotation for the Clouded Apollo Butterfly (*Parnassius mnemosyne*): A Species of Global Conservation Concern.
-Genome Biology and Evolution, 16(2), evae031. <https://doi.org/10.1093/gbe/evae031>
+Genome Biology and Evolution, 16(2), evae031. <https://doi.org/10.1093/gbe/evae031> </p>

 #### References